Sheet, strip 1.4438 - aisi 317L

 |~1.4438||~317L||X2CrNiMo18-15-4||Delivery from the stock, in stock|

-The sheet and tape of AISI 317L steel, depending on the country of manufacture, may have a slightly different composition, in which, apart from chemically pure iron, the presence of at least 18…19% chromium, at least 11… 12% nickel, as well as up to 4…5% molybdenum.
-The alloy is characterized by an extremely low percentage of carbon, which does not exceed 0.035%.
+Sheet and strip, in stainless steel AISI 317L, depending on the country of manufacture may have a slightly different composition, which, in addition to chemically pure iron, required the presence of at least 18…19% chromium, not less than 11 to 12% Nickel, and up to 4…5% molybdenum.
+The alloy is characterized by an extremely low percentage of carbon, which does not exceed 0,035%.

-Separate state standards of leading world manufacturers regulate the content of alloying elements of the alloy in the following ranges:
+Separate state standards of leading world manufacturers reglementary the content of alloying elements of the alloy within such limits:

-- Extremely high corrosion resistance, in particular under severe operating conditions.
+- Extremely high corrosion resistance, particularly in severe operating conditions.

-- High mechanical strength at high temperature loads with a predominance of tensile stresses.
+- High mechanical strength at high loads with a predominance of tensile stresses.

-- The presence of finely dispersed chromium carbides formed during smelting, which minimizes the possibility of subsequent corrosion damage and destruction.
+- The presence of finely dispersed chromium carbides formed during smelting that minimizes the possibility of subsequent corrosion damage and destruction.

-- The durability of the use of parts that do not change their size with sudden temperature fluctuations.
+- The durability of the parts that can not change their size during sudden temperature fluctuations.

-- In fuel-burning devices and in scrubbing systems of metallurgical aggregates;
+- In toliociai devices and the scrubber systems of metallurgical units;

-- For the manufacture of operational equipment for chemical and petrochemical industries;
+- For the manufacture of operating equipment for chemical and petrochemical plants;

 - In the food industry;

-- For parts of aggregates used for the production of paper products;
+- For details of the aggregates used for the production of paper products;

 - In the pharmaceutical industry.

-The alloy successfully resists corrosion phenomena that are caused by the constant exposure to aggressive media containing nitrides, sulfides and acids — sulfuric, formic, citric, etc. Intercrystalline corrosion (due to extremely low carbon content) is absent.
-The steel also has good weldability, and during the welding process shows weak magnetic properties.
+Alloy successfully resists corrosion phenomena, which are caused by constant exposure to aggressive environments that contain nitrides, sulphides and acids — sulfuric, formic, citric, etc. Intergranular corrosion (due to the extremely low carbon content).
+Steel also has good weldability, and the welding exhibits weak magnetic properties.

-In an oxygen-containing atmosphere, steel maintains a high level of its anticorrosive parameters up to temperatures of 870… 900 0 С. After smelting and rolling, the alloy has a relatively low hardness, not exceeding 95 HRC.
-However, with deformation, as well as high-speed machining, the material tends to harden.
+In this paper we atmosphere, the steel retains its high level of corrosion parameters to temperatures of 870…9000 C. After melting and rolling alloy has relatively low hardness not exceeding HRC 95.
+However, during the deformation, as well as high-speed machining, the material is prone to hardening.